Some links in this post may be affiliate links

 Keep Urn Plants away from drafts to avoid sudden changes in temperatures as they can negatively affect growth and eventual death of the plant.

-You can also grow the Urn Plant in the moist areas of the home like the bathroom, kitchen and laundry area if the lighting is adequate.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+You may also grow the Urn Plant in the moist areas of the home like a bathroom, kitchen or laundry area if the lighting is adequate.

 Always ensure that there is good air circulation to prevent pests and diseases infestation.
+Check out these techniques on how to increase humidity for houseplants.

 The best soil for Aechmea Bromeliad should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
+Most orchid potting mixes are ideal for these plants.

 Feed Aechmea Bromeliad with a liquid fertilizer (foliar feed) every 2 weeks during the growing season for lush growth.